 Fundamentals of stage acting, employing practical exercises, games and performance activities.
-How to analyze, interpret and present a theatrical character to an audience.
+Students will learn how to analyze, interpret and present a theatrical character to an audience.
 Voice, movement and concentration will be stressed, as well as basic stage terminology.

-THTR 170 [H] 5 credits Theater Production & Administration
+THTR 170 [H] 5 credits Theater Production

-Comprehensive basic course covering the elements of theater production and administration: stage types/rigging, lighting/sound, costumes, sets, makeup, theater management, box office, ticketing, and publicity.
-Concepts and techniques of stage craft and stage administration apply knowledge by working with a production team in a professional performing arts setting.
+Basic, comprehensive coverage of the elements of theater production & administration: stage types/rigging, lighting/ sound, costumes, sets, makeup, theater management, box office, ticketing, and publicity.
+Students apply concepts and techniques of stage craft and stage administration by working with a production team in a professional, performing arts setting.